wolfSSL/Renesas/wolfssl-5.1.1-commercial/README.md

 single call hash function.
 Instead the name `WC_SHA`, `WC_SHA256`, `WC_SHA384` and `WC_SHA512` should be used for the enum name.

+# wolfSSL Release TBD (Date TBD)

+### Misc.

+* The following algorithms have been removed:
+** HC-128
+** Rabbit
+** IDEA

+If this adversely affects you or your customers, please get in cotact with the wolfSSL team. (support@wolfssl.com)

-# wolfSSL Release 5.1.1 (Jan 3rd, 2021)
+# wolfSSL Release 5.1.1 (Jan 3rd, 2022)
 Release 5.1.1 of wolfSSL embedded TLS has a high vulnerability fix:

 ### Vulnerabilities
 * \[High\]  In connections using AES-CBC or DES3 with TLS/DTLS 1.2 or 1.1 the IV being used is not random.
 Users using wolfSSL version 5.0.0 or 5.1.0 doing TLS/DTLS 1.2 or 1.1 connections, without AEAD only, should update the version of wolfSSL used.
+(CVE-2022-23408)

 # wolfSSL Release 5.1.0 (Dec 27, 2021)
 Release 5.1.0 of wolfSSL embedded TLS has bug fixes and new features including: